AdvCol/AdvCol.github.io/about/index.md

 We seek to discover the truth about topics where currently, different groups hold different opinions based in different evidence.

 We are a volunteer group with a mission of learning about, documenting, and advocating for a position on topics of fact and policy.
-Often these topics are controversial, though we do not require that a topic to be controversial to consider it, only that it have significant support for multiple competing beliefs
+Often these topics are controversial, though we do not require that a topic be controversial to consider it, only that it have significant support for multiple competing beliefs

 ## How does it work?